You can use the Stadia Controller to play games on Stadia, navigate menus, capture screenshots and video clips, and more.

 Press and hold the Stadia button for 1 second until the controller vibrates.

-Note: To turn on Stadia, you must first link your controller to the screen you want to use.
+Note: Before you turn on Stadia, you must link your controller to the screen you want to use.

-Quickly press the Stadia button once.Note: Opening the profile menu does not pause your game.
+Quickly press the Stadia button once.Note: Opening the Stadia menu does not pause your game.

 Press and hold the Stadia button for 1 second while the Stadia platform is on.Note: Some options may only appear on some platforms.
 Opening the platform menu does not pause your game.